Tag: TIER 11

 • Weak hull armor

 Without a doubt, the best tier 11 medium tank currently in the game.
 The gun has been changed from the M48; it now packs a 110mm barrel with 20 extra alpha damage and around 5% DPM increase.
 A big change was made to the armor layout of the tank.
 M48 is known to make the same miracle bounces due to the boat-shaped hull armor.
-Hacker has a very flat hull, it makes the frontal hull easily penetrated by all the opponents this tank can meet.
+Hacker has a very flat hull, which makes the frontal hull easily penetrated by all the opponents this tank can meet.

 Good news starts when we take a look at the turret, which doesn’t have a big turret weakpoint, which the M48 suffers from.
 Premium rounds will be able to go through your manlet, but overall, it’s a lot more solid and dependable turret.